bnicenboim/eeguana/README.md

 #> [1] "eeg_lst"
 ```

-With some "regular" `ggplot` skills, we can create customized plots. `plot_gg` thins the signals (by default), converts them to a long-format data frame that is feed into `ggplot` object.
+With some "regular" `ggplot` skills, we can create customized plots. `plot_gg` downsamples the signals (by default), and converts them to a long-format data frame that is feed into `ggplot` object.
 This object can then be customized.

 ``` r
 faces_segs_some %>%